oleggromov/Flyous/README.md

 	height: 15
 });
 ```
-Consider that Flyous expects width and height of *one frame*, not the whole script.
+Consider that Flyous expects width and height of *one frame*, not the whole image.
 Frames should be placed horizontally in the sprite.

 You may also use optional **fps** parameter to make animation faster and smoother or slower: